 Matthew Slayton is a PhD Student in the Psychology and Neuroscience program at Duke University.
 He studies neural representation of concepts, memory, and Alzheimer’s Disease.
 He earned his BA in Neurolinguistics at Duke, an MA in Philosophy of Biology at the University of Chicago, and an MM in Music Composition at San Francisco Conservatory of Music.
 In addition to his work in science, Matthew is a composer of contemporary classical music, and his work can be found on www.matthewslayton.com

-JT Galla is an undergraduate senior at Duke University majoring in Neuroscience with minors in Chemistry and Computational Biology & Bioinformatics.
-At Duke, he has conducted research on clinical trials involving rTMS as a therapeutic for PTSD and smoking cessation with veterans, and has also assisted in fMRI data analysis for a study on TMS-coupled Cognitive Behavioral Therapy.
-At the Electric Dinosaur Lab, he currently is focused on conducting EEG Source Localization and will be assisting with a TMS study on patients with MCI.
+JT Galla was an undergraduate at Duke University who majored in Neuroscience with minors in Chemistry and Computational Biology & Bioinformatics.
+At Duke, he conducted research on clinical trials involving rTMS as a therapeutic for PTSD and smoking cessation with veterans, and has also assisted in fMRI data analysis for a study on TMS-coupled Cognitive Behavioral Therapy.
+At the Electric Dinosaur Lab, he focused on conducting EEG Source Localization.
 He’s an avid snowboarder and currently serves as the President of Duke’s Club Ski & Snowboard Team.

 Mariam Hovhannisyan was a Research Technician in the Electric Dinosaur lab.
 She graduated from UCLA in 2017 with a B.S. in Cognitive Science.
 Mariam is generally interested in using neuroimaging tools to better understand the aging brain.
 Her favorite book at the moment is Flowers for Algernon.
 Mariam is currently working towards a PhD in Clinical Psychology at University of Arizona